breatheco-de/excuse-generator-javascript-cli/.learn/exercises/05-access-array-values-randomly/README.md

 let randomNumber = Math.floor(Math.random() * upperLimit) + lowerLimit
 ```

-So if we want to use this random number to get a value from an array, then the range of the number should be between 0 and the lentgh of the array -1.
+So if we want to use this random number to get a value from an array, then the range of the number should be between 0 and the length of the array -1.
 The code will look something like this:

 ```js
 let names = ["Hannah", "John", "Alejandro"];